 Another theory is that continued musculoskeletal (myofascial) irritations may cause tension headaches.
 Examples of continued myofascial irritation or stimulation includes jaw clenching as well as poor posture of the back or neck.

+Sensitizing desensitization is a development involving both the peripheral nervous system (PNS) and the central nervous system (CNS).
 Local tissue injury and inflammation activate the PNS, which sends signals through the spinal cord to the brain.

 Central sensitization is where there is an increase in the excitability of neurons within the CNS (brain and spinal cord), so that normal inputs from the PNS begin to produce abnormal responses.

 When this occurs, low-threshold sensory fibers activated by very light touch of the skin activate neurons in the spinal cord that normally only respond to noxious, or more severe, stimuli.
 As a result, things that would normally produce a harmless sensation now produce significant pain.
 These triggers can be any type of sensory input, including touch, taste, sound, sight, and smell.

 Some of the most commonly associated migraine triggers include:

 - Certain foods (chocolate, peanut butter, avocado, banana, citrus, dairy products, fermented and pickled foods, and MSG, are particularly common)